MicrosoftDocs/xamarin-communitytoolkit/docs/converters/enumtoboolcenverter.md

 author: webducer
 ms.author: joverslu
-description: "The EnumToBoolConverter allows users to retrieve convert an enum value into a boolean value." ms.date: 17/02/2021
+description: "The EnumToBoolConverter allows users to retrieve convert an enum value into a boolean value." ms.date: 02/17/2021
 ---

-# Xamarin Community Toolkit IndexToArrayItemConverter
+# Xamarin Community Toolkit EnumToBoolConverter

 The EnumToBoolConverter is a converter that allows users to convert a `Enum` value binding to a `bool` value.
 The `Enum` value can be compared against the `TrueList` or against the `ConverterParameter`.